icon

 Create the Dance Set

 The dance set is where you can let some of your creativity run wild.
 Even though people will most likely pick from these top 90 wedding songs, you must remain faithful to crowds’ fluctuating musical tastes and arrange your playlist to build musical energy and create a truly unique and unforgettable set.
-When the party calls for hip-hop or something fast paced, make it happen.
+When the party calls for hip-hop or something fast-paced, make it happen.
 If they’re feeling sentimental, bring out the slow jams.

 Work the Crowd

 Successful wedding DJs are more than glorified stereos; they interact with the crowd to discover what makes them tick.
-They play what the crowd wants to hear before they know they even know it, seamlessly transitioning from song to song and making the crowd scream every time a new one begins.
+They play what the crowd wants to hear before they even know it, seamlessly transitioning from song to song and making the crowd scream every time a new one begins.

 Dodge Bad Requests